 - 1. The Chairperson shall convene the meetings of the Management Board. - 2.
 The Executive Director of Europol shall take part in the deliberations. - 3.
 The Management Board shall hold at least two ordinary meetings a year.
 In addition, it shall meet on the initiative of its Chairperson, or at the request of the Commission or at the request of at least one-third of its members. - 4.
-The Management Board may invite any person whose opinion may be relevant for the discussion to attend its meeting as a non-voting observer. - 5.
+The Management Board may invite any person whose opinion may be relevant for the discussion including, where appropriate, a representative of the JPSG, to attend its meeting as a non-voting observer. - 5.
 Advisers or experts may assist the members or the alternate members of the Management Board, subject to the provisions of its Rules of Procedure. - 6.
 Europol shall provide the secretariat for the Management Board.